WintersLt/fss16ppp/code/7/README.md

 - The explorations starts off at a random point in the search space.
 It maintains a cache of three solutions at any time - the best seen so far, the current solution and the last solution.
 - If we come across a better solution, we move to that point.
 - If we come across a worse solution, we move to that point with a probability P.
-- The probability P depends on a _temperature_ values.
+- The probability P depends on a _temperature_ value.
 Initially, temperature is high and we are more likely to jump to worse solutions.
 As search progresses, the temperature decreases and we start avoing to jump to worse solutions.

 ###2.
 MaxWalkSat(MWS)

    This algorthm takes into account the local landscape of search space.
-The idea is slight modification on the mutation operation wihle searching.
+The idea is a slight modification on the mutation operation while searching.
 Instead of randomly moving to the next point in the search space, we perform a local search for a better solution with a probability P.
 - The local search involves choosing one dimension and exploring just that one dimension for a better solution.
 - Another concept introduced in this algorithm is that of retries.
 If we cannot find a good enough solution in our search space locally, we start all over again from a different point in the search space and start searching locally there.
-- This is also a single objective optimization algorithms.
+- This is also a single objective optimization algorithm.

 ###3.
 Differential Evolution(DE):